YBHwang/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Provide_Audio_Content.md

 In the {{ "[`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play)" if book.TargetCountryCode == "KR" else "[`AudioPlayer.Play`](/CEK/References/CEK_API.md#Play)" }} directive message which [directs the client to play audio content](#DirectClientToPlayAudio), information such as title, album, singer or lyrics are not included.
 The custom extension must provide such metadata if requested by the client.

 In order to obtain such metadata on playback content, the client sends the {{ "[`TeamplteRuntime.ReqeusetPlayerInfo`](/CIC/References/CICInterface/TeamplteRuntime.md#ReqeusetPlayerInfo)" if book.TargetCountryCode == "KR" else "[`TeamplteRuntime.ReqeusetPlayerInfo`](/CEK/References/CEK_API.md#ReqeusetPlayerInfo)" }} event message to Clova.
-For this process, details of event message are sent as a request message of [`EventRequest`](/CEK/References/CEK_API.md#CustomExtEventRequest) type as shown below.
+For this process, details of the event message are sent as a request message of the [`EventRequest`](/CEK/References/CEK_API.md#CustomExtEventRequest) type as shown below.
 Note that the example below refers to a request of metadata on the next 10 songs, based on the content that has the `eJyr5lIqSSyITy4tKs4vUrJSUE` token.

 ```json
 {